 Our Education team is delivering digital excursions for school students from their homes, using collection items and green screens.
 Australia’s Defining Moments Digital Classroom is also supporting teachers and their students through curriculum-aligned learning modules and resources, bringing the Museum to life in their homes.

 The Museum Shop is continuing to fill online orders, while deliveries of new products are waiting to be released from their boxes.
-A new range of homewares and merchandise inspired by the upcoming major exhibition from the British Museum, Ancient Greeks: Athletes and Warriors, will adorn the shelves in the exhibition Shop once we reopen.
+A new range of homewares and merchandise inspired by the upcoming major exhibition from the British Museum, Ancient Greeks: Athletes, Warriors and Heroes, will adorn the shelves in the exhibition Shop once we reopen.
 And the Shop continues its work with First Nations art centres, proudly supporting these communities at a time when it is needed more than ever.

 Thanks to technology, the Museum’s teams remain connected and engaged.
 Being able to continue our work in a safe, comfortable environment while in lockdown might be a challenge, but it has also created an unexpected camaraderie as we navigate our way through together.

 And when the Museum reopens, our Shop, Education and Host teams will be ready to greet you.